kailash-manasarovar/statement/docs/timeline/2025/february.md

 - They started when I was in Thailand in December 2024, not long after I had parked it at Madrid airport, and while I was getting ready to return to Spain.
 - When I go to pick up the car from the carpark at Madrid airport in early January, I immediately have that feeling of toxicity in the air I'm breathing and on the things I'm touching.
 - My mouth and throat is dry and scratchy the whole night.
-- I'm perma-high at that time so I don't notice any chance in perception.
+- I'm perma-high at that time so I don't notice any change in perception.
-- I suspect criminals accessed the car while it was in the carpark at Madrid airport and sprayed pesticides all over the upholstery and plastics, just like [they did with all my belongings, clothes, linen, furniture items, everything in my apartment](../2024/october.md#the-router-malfunctions), just like they do to all their criminal porn-targets who don't play nice and/or when they've finished with them.
+- I suspect criminals accessed the car while it was in the carpark at Madrid airport and sprayed pesticides all over the upholstery and plastics, just like [they did with all my belongings, clothes, shoes, linen, bed clothes, furniture items, everything in my apartment](../2024/october.md#the-router-malfunctions), just like they do to all their criminal porn-targets who don't play nice and/or when they've finished with them.
 - I wonder if they're able to add continuous doses of toxins and drugs through the air vents too?
 - I remember getting high in the car on long drives - from Lourdes to Dénia for example - and it would always be about an hour after setting off I'd notice a significant change in perception, often including sexual arousal too.
 - [When I picked Paul up](january.md#paul) at Madrid, I ask him what to do about the toxicity in my car.